Refine your search for walks in Herk-de-Stad

 The villages of Bossut and Gottechain were merged in 1811 to form the municipality of Bossut-Gottechain.
 The 1977 municipal reform incorporated both into the entity of Grez-Doiceau.With this little page of Belgian history turned, the walk starts from the square in Bossut and takes you on a route that is more rural in Wallonia and more wooded in Flanders (Meerdaalbos), another Belgian story as the route straddles the two neighbouring provinces of Brabant.

-From Nethen to the Meerdael forest in a circular route
+From Nethen to the Meerdael Forest circular

-Between Walloon Brabant and Meerdael Forest, this walk combines nature, history and legends.
+Between Walloon Brabant and the Meerdael Forest, this walk combines nature, history and legends.
 The Nethen, a discreet river, winds its way between meadows and woods before joining the Dyle.
 Its banks are home to trout, kingfishers and dragonflies.In the Meerdael Forest and at Les 12 Bonniers, oak and beech trees dominate a world of mosses, mushrooms and discreet animals.
 The Ferme de la Houlotte recalls the rural life of yesteryear, while the tawny owl watches over the grounds.The medieval mound of Nethen and the castle of Florival bear witness to the valley's feudal past.
 Further on, the Nethen sandpit and the Grande Marbaise reveal an ancient seascape, now a refuge for rare flora and sand lizards.
-In Florival and at the Pécrot pond, reeds and orchids create a peaceful scene.
+At Florival and the Pécrot pond, reeds and orchids create a peaceful scene.
 Between rivers, forests and memories of times gone by, Nethen invites you to explore and contemplate.

 Orchards and vineyards in Oupeye